chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
-- Add CLI interface for batch processing.
-Only allowing key input here is fine for now.
-  - Things like completion need to be disabled for this to speed up starting fate
 - Integrate TextTransformation in place of Operation.
   - Implement insert mode preview as concealments.
   - Distinguish between concealment inside and outside selections.
 The epsilon that replaces empty intervals in tfate should be defined as a concealment.
 This changes how often and when the concealment is computed.
 I.e. it is not possible to insert characters now, ony substitutions are supported.
+  - Make textview a container of pre mapped stuff, like selection view.
+- Add CLI interface for batch processing.
+Only allowing key input here is fine for now.
+  - Things like completion need to be disabled for this to speed up starting fate
 - Fix interval mapping.
 - Add textview creation to randomized userinterface.
 - Clipboard should be shared among documents to make it possible to copy paste across.